Brierley

-Brierley (/ˈbraɪ.ərli/) is a village and former civil parish in the Metropolitan Borough of Barnsley in South Yorkshire, England.
-The civil parish was abolished in 2016.
+Brierley (/ˈbraɪ.ərli/) is a village in the Metropolitan Borough of Barnsley in South Yorkshire, England.
 The settlement is tightly clustered and green buffered on a modest escarpment close to the border with West Yorkshire, it is almost wholly in population south of the A628 road, and is less than 2 mi to the south west of Hemsworth.

 Its late nineteenth century founded civil parish contained the pit village of Grimethorpe, and at the 2001 census had a population of 5,973, increasing to 7,267 in the 2011 Census.
 Brierley is at its core approximately 330 ft above sea level on gently undulating slopes.